 - What is Service Integration?

 - How do you manage process integration?

 - What is a citizen integration?

 What is Service Integration and management - SIAM?

 Service integration is the technology and methodology used to ensure two or more services can operate together in a truly united manner, collaborating over the delivery of services and seamlessly sharing data, information and knowledge.
 In a very low-tech fashion; this looks like people working together sharing best practices, ideas and information.
 In wide scale and more high-tech fashion; this is about multiple instances of software synchronising data, tickets and tasks in real-time, so that a variety of teams can work together on the delivery of Service Desk requests and tickets, without having to gain or ‘borrow’ access to each other’s tools and datasets.

 For example, you may have an internal Service Desk using ZenDesk, and a third party using ServiceNow.
-Without effective Service Integration, these two teams would need to manually pass information across to each other (perhaps by phone or email), then updates records in their own instances of software by hand.
+Without effective Service Integration, these two teams would need to manually pass information across to each other (perhaps by phone or email), then updates records in their own instances of software by hand (copy/paste).
 This method can create large time delays, inconsistencies in data and even create further incidents when mistakes are made.
-Modern Service Integration, provides a real-time and automated set of processes, which means any change made in one system, is immediately replicated in the other system, taking process, policy and context into account.
+Modern Service Integration (or business integration), provides a real-time and automated set of processes, which means any change made in one system, is immediately replicated in the other system, taking process, policy and context into account.